DIYgod/RSSHub/docs/en/joinus/new-rss/before-start.md

 </code-block>
 </code-group>

-The first parameter of `router.get()` is the route path.
-The second parameter is the path to the file containing the code for your new RSS rule.
-In this case, the file is `issue.js` in the `github` namespace.
-You can omit the `.js` extension.
+When registering your new RSS route in `router.js`, you can define the route path and specify the corresponding function to be executed.
+In the code above, the `router.get()` method is used to specify the HTTP method and the path of the new RSS route.
+The first parameter of `router.get()` is the route path using [path-to-regexp](https://github.com/pillarjs/path-to-regexp) syntax.
+The second parameter is the exported function from your new RSS rule, `issue.js`.
+Note that you can omit the `.js` extension.

-In the first parameter of `router.get()`, `issue` is an exact match, `:user` is a required parameter, and `:repo?` is an optional parameter.
+In the example above, `issue` is an exact match, `:user` is a required parameter, and `:repo?` is an optional parameter.
 The `?` after `:repo` means that the parameter is optional.
-If the user does not enter `repo`, it will be fall back to whatever is specified in your code (in this case, `RSSHub`).
+If the user does not enter repo, it will fall back to whatever is specified in your code (in this case, `RSSHub`).

 Once you have defined the route path, you can retrieve the value of the parameters from the `ctx.params` object.
-For example, if the user visits `/github/issue/DIYgod/RSSHub`, you can get the value of `user` and `repo` from `ctx.params.user` and `ctx.params.repo` which will be `DIYgod` and `RSSHub` respectively.
+For example, if the user visits `/github/issue/DIYgod/RSSHub`, you can get the value of `user` and `repo` from `ctx.params.user` and `ctx.params.repo`, respectively.
+For example, if an user visits `/github/issue/DIYgod/RSSHub`, `ctx.params.user` and `ctx.params.repo` which will be `DIYgod` and `RSSHub`.

-**The type of the value will be either `String` or `undefined`**.
+**Note that the type of the value will be either `String` or `undefined`**.

-You can add a `*` to `:variable` to match the rest of the path like `/some/path/:variable*`.
-The first parameter also works with patterns like `/some/path/:variable(\\d+)?` or even RegExp.
+You can use the `*` or `+` symbols to match the rest of the path, like `/some/path/:variable*`.
+Note that `*` and `+` mean "zero or more" and "one or more", respectively.
+You can also use patterns like `/some/path/:variable(\\d+)?` or even RegExp.

 ::: tip Tips
-For more advanced usage of `router`, see the [koajs/router API Reference](https://github.com/koajs/router/blob/master/API.md).
+For more advanced usage of `router`, see the [@koa/router API Reference](https://github.com/koajs/router/blob/master/API.md).
 :::

 ### maintainer.js

-This file is used to store information about the RSS rules maintainer.
+This file is used to store information about the maintainer of the RSS routes.
 You can add your GitHub username to the value array.
-Note that the key here should be exactly the same as the path in `router.js` :
+Note that the key here should exactly match the path in `router.js` :

 ```js{2}
 module.exports = {